vijayrao110125/GatorChefs/frontend/README.md

 ## Prerequisites
 You'll need to setup a clerk instance and setup environment variables  to run the app.

-For up-to-date information on environment variables and setting up a clerk instance, please see the [documentation](https://dhruv-tech.gitbook.io/ninjachefs/frontend#prerequisites).
+For up-to-date information on environment variables and setting up a clerk instance

 ## Deployment